Machine Learning – an Introduction

 - For each cluster, we recomputed new centroids by taking the mean values of all the points in the cluster.

-The preceding method is sensitive to the initial choice of random centroids and it may be a good idea to repeat it with different initial choices.
-It's also possible for some centroids to not be close to any of the points in the dataset, reducing the number of clusters down from k.
-Finally, it's worth mentioning that if we used k-means with k=3 on the Iris dataset, we may get different distributions of the samples compared to the distribution of the decision tree that we'd introduced.
-Once more, this highlights how important it is to carefully choose and use the correct machine learning method for each problem.
+The preceding method is sensitive to the initial choice of random centroids, and it may be a good idea to repeat it with different initial choices.
+It’s also possible for some centroids to not be close to any of the points in the dataset, reducing the number of clusters down from k.
+Finally, it’s worth mentioning that if we used k-means with k=3 on the Iris dataset, we may get different distributions of the samples compared to the distribution of the decision tree that we’d introduced.
+Once more, this highlights how important it is to carefully choose and use the correct ML method for each problem.

-Now let's discuss a practical example that uses k-means clustering.
-Let's say a pizza-delivery place wants to open four new franchises in a city, and they need to choose the locations for the sites.
+Now, let’s discuss a practical example that uses k-means clustering.
+Let’s say a pizza delivery place wants to open four new franchises in a city, and they need to choose the locations for the sites.
 We can solve this problem with k-means:

 - By using k-means clustering, we can identify the four best locations that minimize the distance to each delivery place:

 So far, we’ve used only games as examples; however, many problems can fall into the RL domain.
-For example, you can think of an autonomous vehicle driving as an RL problem.
+For example, you can think of autonomous vehicle driving as an RL problem.
 The vehicle can get positive rewards if it stays within its lane and observes the traffic rules.
 It will gain negative rewards if it crashes.
 Another interesting recent application of RL is in managing stock portfolios.
 The goal of the agent would be to maximize the portfolio value.
 The reward is directly derived from the value of the stocks in the portfolio.

-Q-learning is an off-policy temporal-difference reinforcement learning algorithm.
+Q-learning is an off-policy temporal-difference RL algorithm.
 What a mouthful!
-But fear not, let’s not worry about what all this means, and instead just see how the algorithm works.
+But fear not; let’s not worry about what all this means, and instead just see how the algorithm works.
 To do this, we’ll use the game of chess we introduced in the previous section.
-As a reminder, the board configuration (the locations of the pieces) is the current state of the environment.
+As a reminder, the board’s configuration (the locations of the pieces) is the current state of the environment.
 Here, the agents can take actions, a, by moving pieces, thus changing the state into a new one.
-We'll represent a game of chess as a graph where the different board configurations are the graph’s vertices, and the possible moves from each configuration are the edges.
-To make a move, the agent follows the edge from the current state, s, to a new state, s'.
-The basic Q-learning algorithm uses Q-table to help the agent decide which moves to make.
+We’ll represent a game of chess as a graph where the different board configurations are the graph’s vertices, and the possible moves from each configuration are the edges.
+To make a move, the agent follows the edge from the current state, s, to a new state, s’.
+The basic Q-learning algorithm uses a Q-table to help the agent decide which moves to make.
 The Q-table contains one row for each board configuration, while the columns of the table are all possible actions that the agent can take (the moves).
-A table cell, q(s, a), contains the cumulative expected reward, called Q-value.
+A table cell, q(s, a), contains the cumulative expected reward, called a Q-value.
 This is the potential total reward that the agent will receive for the remainder of the game if they take an action, a, from their current state, s.
 At the beginning, the Q-table is initialized with an arbitrary value.
 With that knowledge, let’s see how Q-learning works:

 Initialize the Q table with some arbitrary value